Experienced Lackawanna County Property Division Lawyers

 If you are going through a divorce, you will need to face dividing property and assets.
 This may include bank accounts, real estate, motor vehicles, recreational vehicles, furniture, personal property, and investment or retirement accounts.
 Depending on the type of property and the amount of assets, property division can be highly complex.
 It can directly influence your living situation now and well into the future, particularly when dealing with bank accounts and the family home.

-This is where a Clarks Summit divorce lawyer can provide valuable insight and legal counsel to protect your financial interests.
+This is where a Lackawanna County divorce lawyer at O'Malley Law Office can provide valuable insight and legal counsel to protect your financial interests.
 Confusion can easily arise, and spouses previously on friendly terms may find themselves facing heated debates regarding how to divide property.
-With a knowledgeable attorney by your side, you will have taken the first step to protecting your right to marital property.
+With a knowledgeable family attorney by your side, you will have taken the first step to protecting your right to marital property.

 Property & Asset Division in a Divorce

 In Pennsylvania, there are two types of property to consider when it comes to a divorce:

 - Property acquired or purchased prior to the marriage;

 - Property acquired by gift or inheritance before or during the marriage; and